Ray-Ban maker Luxottica to bring Google Glass to wider market

-MILAN Google has teamed up with Ray-Ban maker Luxottica in a bid to turn its Internet-connected Glass spectacles into a widely-available, stylish consumer product.
+MILAN Google (GOOG.O) has teamed up with Ray-Ban maker Luxottica (LUX.MI) in a bid to turn its Internet-connected Glass spectacles into a widely-available, stylish consumer product.

 In a statement late on Monday, Luxottica, the world's biggest eyewear maker, said it had agreed to design, develop and distribute Glass eyewear, which so far has only been available as an expensive prototype in the United States.